Snapr/html-projects/js-native.md

-## Upload Queue
+## 11. Upload Queue
 -------------------------

 The upload queue manages the progress of uploads for the app.

-### Upload Mode
+### 11.1 Upload Queue Mode

-The queue can be set to upload when in Wi-Fi connections only:
+The queue can be set to be active when in Wi-Fi connections only:

     snapr://upload?setting=Wi-Fi Only
     snapr://upload?setting=On